gilascale/gila/README.md

 ### Bugs

+- the prelude is being added into the dumped bytecode file as its the same line as some of the other code
 - need a return statement otherwise subsequent calls dont work
 - structs with no constructors don't work and loop/hang